NdumisoTyam/wireframing/README.md

   These wireframes are more detailed and closer to the final design.
 They include precise layout, typography, and sometimes grayscale or limited color schemes.
 High-fidelity wireframes provide a clearer vision of the user interface and are often used later in the design process to communicate design intent more effectively before moving to prototypes or development.

 Choosing between low-fidelity and high-fidelity wireframes depends on the stage of the project and the level of detail needed for communication and decision-making.
+## Popular Wireframing Tools

+There are many tools available to create wireframes, each with its own strengths depending on the project's needs and the team’s preferences.
+Some popular wireframing tools include:

+- **Figma**
+  A cloud-based design tool that enables real-time collaboration.
+Figma is widely used for wireframing, UI design, and prototyping because it is accessible through web browsers without any installation, supports version control, and allows multiple users to work on a project simultaneously.
+Its intuitive interface and extensive plugin ecosystem make it a top choice for designers and developers alike.

+- **Sketch**
+  A vector-based design tool primarily used on macOS, popular for UI/UX design and wireframing.

+- **Adobe XD**
+  A powerful tool for designing and prototyping user experiences, with good integration into the Adobe Creative Cloud ecosystem.

+- **Balsamiq**
+  Focused on low-fidelity wireframes, it offers a hand-drawn style to encourage brainstorming and early-stage design iteration.

+### Why Figma is Recommended for Wireframing

+- **Collaborative**: Multiple team members can work simultaneously on the same wireframe, making feedback and iteration faster.
+- **Web-based**: No software installation needed, making it accessible on different platforms.
+- **Versatile**: Supports everything from low-fidelity wireframes to high-fidelity mockups and interactive prototypes.
+- **Extensible**: Has a rich library of plugins and community resources to speed up design workflows.

+Because of these features, Figma is highly recommended for teams looking to streamline their wireframing and UI design processes.

 ## Wireframe Type in the Provided Figma Design